March 29, 2016 | By: Family to Family Network

 Categories: Family Support

-Disability Rights Texas (DRTx) protects the rights of, and advocates for, people with disabilities in Texas.
-They inform, educate, and provide legal help.
+Disability Rights Texas (DRTx) (or Spanish click here) protects the rights of, and advocates for, people with disabilities in Texas.
+They inform, educate and provide legal help.

-Here are DRTx service priority areas.
+Below are DRTx service priority areas.
 Details about advocacy and protections in each of these areas can be found by using the link to their website above and choosing the link to the area you are interested in.
-DRTx reviews its service priorities on a routine basis to ensure their focus remains on the most pressing needs of the disability community.
+DRTx reviews its service priorities routinely to ensure its focus remains on the most pressing needs of the disability community.

-DRTx cannot take every case that is presented to them, but if you or your child think your rights have been or may be violated, contact DRTx to see if they can help you.
+DRTx cannot take every case that is presented to them, but if you or your child think your rights may have been violated, contact DRTx to see if they can help you.

 Categories: Family Support